-Specific support to help you support your child at home will include:
+Specific support to help you support your child at home will include;

-Meetings with teachers and SEN staff to discuss progress and support including ideas for home.
-Parents as Educators programmes e.g. maths workshops, Early years workshops on maths, Early writing, phonics and reading
+- Meetings with teachers and SEN staff to discuss progress and support including ideas for home. - Parents as Educators programmes e.g. maths workshops, Early years workshops on maths, Early writing, phonics sessions, zones of regulation parent sessions and reading

-If we think your child needs significant amounts of extra support we will always discuss this with you and, where appropriate, a meeting with the parents and the people supporting your child can be arranged.
+If we think your child needs significant amounts of extra support we will always discuss this with you and, where appropriate, a meetings with the parents and the people supporting your child can be arranged.